Values, Practices and Philosophy

 From the Chef:

 The caliber of work we did with our former catering service was elevated even further when we opened Flying Fish in 2012.
 I designed the entire restaurant and almost everything in it by myself.
 I custom designed the cutlery and had it made in England.
-We feature Austrian Stotzle stemware to show our dedication to wine.
+We feature Austrian Riedel stemware to show our dedication to wine.
 For us, it’s about using these unique utensils to create a detailed experience.
 Don’t even get me started on the food.

 We believe in surrounding ourselves with people who strive to make themselves better with education, which is why all of our staff have gone through varying levels of culinary school.
 That’s also why they are paid a living wage.
 They work hard and are loyal because we try our best to look out for them.
 I have watched employees grow from living on friends' and family's couches and floors to signing letters for their first apartments.
 We are making a difference in their lives and they are contributing every day in a positive way to our community and our economy.